For more ELYSIUM’S PASSAGE Blog Posts, go to

 My mood improved as the rising sun began to illuminate the glacial slopes with a soft pink glow.
 Splendid, I thought, like an inspiring omen portending something extraordinary to happen, although I had no idea what that could be.
 Perhaps a contract had landed on my desk for a permanent lectureship at university!

 It appeared the weather would be ideal today to begin my descent back into civilization, even though I wasn’t yet sure which route I should take.
 If possible, I’d like to find a way with fewer escarpments, even if it took a bit longer.

 As I hiked to the far end of the ridge, I hoped to spot Mo and Eli somewhere up here so I might bid them adieu before leaving.
-Notwithstanding the inexplicable incidents that had occurred here with them, my time had been eventful; the food, drinks and accommodation were extraordinary and the company; what can I say: most fascinating.
+Notwithstanding the inexplicable incidents that had occurred here with them, my time had been eventful; the food, drinks and accommodation were extraordinary, and the company; what can I say: most fascinating.

 Also, I wanted to exchange contact information with them, assuming they had an address.
-At least that we could stay in touch in case we wanted to meet somewhere again.
+At least that way we could stay in touch in case we wanted to meet somewhere again.

 But that was another thing about them; they never did tell me where they lived.
-I assumed it was somewhere in Britain, but then, Englishmen tend to live throughout the world in former colonies.
+I assumed it was somewhere in Britain, but Englishmen tend to live throughout the world in former colonies.
 Since I planned to do plenty of travelling in the future while attending various academic conferences, who knows, our paths might cross again.